-The number of Schools within a 1-mile buffer of the proposed trail alignment determines the overall score here.
+The number of schools within a 1-mile buffer of the proposed trail alignment determines this overall score.
 These values were compared and categorized into four quartiles, corresponding to a value of 4 for many schools, a value of 1 for few or no schools, etc. An extra point was added where trails are adjacent to or go through university areas.